numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 sidebar: false
 ---

-Installing and managing packages in Python land is complicated, there are a number of alternative solutions for most tasks.
+Installing and managing packages in the Python land is complicated, there are a number of alternative solutions for most tasks.
 This guide tries to give the reader a sense of the best (or most popular) solutions, and give clear recommendations.
-It focuses on users of Python, NumPy and the PyData (or numerical computing) stack on common operating systems and hardware.
+It focuses on users of Python, NumPy, and the PyData (or numerical computing) stack on common operating systems and hardware.

 ## Recommendations

-We'll start with recommendations based on the experience level of the user and operating system of interest.
+We'll start with recommendations based on the user's experience level and operating system of interest.
 If you're in between "beginning" and "advanced", please go with "beginning" if you want to keep things simple, and with "advanced" if you want to work according to best practices that go a longer way